AdStage/pluck-api/README.md

 but it is not ideal for things like client-side co-located queries in Om.Next.

 With the `pluck-api` we retain the power of client-side queries by extending the pull API with multimethods.
+It also gives you a clean way to consistently organize your datomic queries.

 The API is pretty simple.
 The arguments to `adstage.pluck-api/pluck` are
 - `env` a map with stuff like a Datomic db, foreign blob store etc.